jasoncnm/splatoon50/README.md

  - Upgrade chance after [level up / defeating each wave]--(tbd: use level up for now)
  - Chest drop after defeating an mini boss/ boss
  - Single arena
- - Sunscreen spread around you when you shooting

 Game flow:
 state: